Feiyue: History

-In 2005, Patrice Bastian, an entrepreneur and marketing and events manager who lived in Shanghai, got together with a group of artists to change the brand name.
-The goal was to make Feiyue look and sound better.
-Nicolas Seguy and Clement Fauth were on his team that redesigned Feiyue for modern consumers in the West.
+In 2005, Patrice Bastian got together with a group of artists to change the brand name.
 In February 2006, they launched the first French-designed Feiyue Shoe collection.

 The DaFu Rubber Company reorganized and sold the rights to Feiyue to the "Shuang Qian Group Co.
-Ltd", in 2009.
-That company would then lease manufacturing back to DaFu and another manufacturer, "Top One" (大博文), both traditional producers of Feiyue shoes.
+Ltd," in 2009.
+That company leased manufacturing back to DaFu and another manufacturer, "Top One" (大博文).

 In 2014, BBC International, the Boca Raton, Florida-based footwear firm, acquired the French Feiyue shoe company.
 Upon working with BBC, Feiyue's men's, women's, and children's collections were updated and globally introduced in Spring of 2015.

 BBC has made a large new collection that builds on its existing brand.
-It has fashion-forward styling, updated silhouettes, and high-quality materials like leather and skins.
+It uses high-quality materials like leather.

 In 2015, BBC International Launched a collaboration with Feiyue and Peanuts for a limited-edition collection.
-Before BBC's acquisition deal in August 2014, Feiyue had major success in collaborations, including collections with Celine, André, Casio, Bonton, NSBQ, and more; and continuing with other collaborations beginning with Peanuts.
+Before BBC's acquisition deal in August 2014, Feiyue had major success in collaborations, including collections with Celine, André, Casio, Bonton, NSBQ, and more; and continues with other collaborations beginning with Peanuts.

 The American Feiyue company collaborated in 2016 with the Solid & Striped clothing company, with textiles based on Solid & Striped designs.